Dual Language Immersion

 All DLI Applications for students zoned to a DLI school must be submitted by Monday, June 3, 2024 for inclusion in the DLI lottery.

-(Garden Hills Early Decision Applications March 13th - 15th)
+(Benteen and Garden Hills Early Decision Applications in March (dates TBD))

 The schools listed below provide a Spanish Dual Language Immersion program for students zoned to their schools and for the grade levels listed.
 Students begin in Kindergarten and continue each year.
 The application does not guarantee your child a spot.
 Should applications exceed the number of available slots, the school will determine placement via a lottery process conducted at the local school during the first week of June.
 Please contact your child's school for more information.
-School principals will notify parents of the lottery results by the week of June 5th).2023 - 2024 Dual Language Immersion Program Application ProcessDLI Program Admission is outlined in APS Board Policy JBC-R (4).
+Parents will be notified of lottery results via and email from the lottery portal.2024 - 2025 Dual Language Immersion Program Application ProcessDLI Program Admission is outlined in APS Board Policy JBC-R (4).
 Registering adults should complete the DLI application below and return the Dual Language Immersion application with the completed APS Student Enrollment form to their child's school prior to the deadline.

 Should interest in the DLI program exceed the number of available slots, parents will be notified and an internal lottery process conducted.
 After the first week of school, admission to fill any remaining seats will be allocated based on the waitlist results of the lottery.
 Priority admission is given to students zoned for the school and in the following order: